Scarborough gas rig plan: More than 6,000 sign Parliamentary petition to ban ‘small-scale fracking’

 He said the petition was “one part of a growing upsurge of voices urging government to extend the ban” and highlighted that “it’s not just about the local situation – it asks for all fracking in the UK for onshore oil and gas to be banned”.

+However, the oil and gas company said: “The UK imports over 50 per cent of the gas that is consumes, much of which is LNG that has 10 to 50 times more greenhouse gas emissions associated with its consumption compared to domestically produced gas.

+“It is therefore environmental vandalism for the UK to prioritise gas imports over domestic exploration and production.”

-Europa Oil & Gas has said its scheme would be positive for the local economy and “no one is going to notice” its presence if the plan is approved by North Yorkshire Council.
+Europa added that its scheme would be positive for the local economy and “no one is going to notice” its presence if the plan is approved by North Yorkshire Council.

 Comment Guidelines